QuarkChain/pm/op-signer.md

 - Click `Add Key / Create new key`.
 - For Key type, select the JSON key option, then click Create.
 The file will automatically download to your computer.
-- Place the *.json file you just downloaded in a directory of your choosing for later use.
+- Place the *.json file you just downloaded in a directory of your choice for later use.

 ## Create a KMS Key